Advancing Complex Video Object Segmentation via Progressive Concept Construction: Introduction

 \section{Introduction}

 Video Object Segmentation (VOS) is a pivotal task in computer vision, focusing on the precise delineation and temporal tracking of target objects within video sequences.
-By capturing both spatial and temporal dynamics, VOS enables comprehensive scene understanding, which is essential for a range of applications including autonomous driving~\cite{siam2021video}, robotic perception~\cite{griffin2020video}, video editing~\cite{tu2025videoanydoor}, augmented reality~\cite{fang2017real}, and intelligent surveillance systems~\cite{ammar2019moving}.
-Recent VOS models have achieved high accuracy on standard benchmarks~\cite{pont20172017, xu2018youtube}.
-A key component in many of these approaches is memory-based matching, where the model identifies the target in each frame by measuring its similarity to previously observed instances.
+By capturing both spatial and temporal dynamics, VOS enables comprehensive scene understanding, which is essential for a range of applications including autonomous driving~\citep{siam2021video}, robotic perception~\citep{griffin2020video}, video editing~\citep{tu2025videoanydoor}, and intelligent surveillance systems~\citep{ammar2019moving}.
+A core component of mainstream VOS models~\citep{ravi2025sam, cheng2022xmem, zhou2024rmem} is memory-based matching, where the target in each frame is identified by measuring its pixel-level similarity to previously observed instances.
+This approach achieves solid performance on standard VOS benchmarks~\citep{pont20172017, xu2018youtube}.

-Despite their success, these methods remain far inferior to human capability in real-world scenarios, particularly when the appearance of the target changes drastically across frames due to occlusions, viewpoint shifts, or complex scenes.
-We argue that this limitation arises from a fundamental gap between how machines and humans perceive objects over time.
+Despite their success, we argue that these methods remain far inferior to human capability in real-world scenarios, particularly when the appearance of the target changes drastically across frames due to occlusions, viewpoint shifts, or complex scenes.
+We think that this limitation arises from a fundamental gap between how machines and humans perceive objects over time.
 Human perception is not confined to surface-level similarity; instead, it involves the construction of a holistic, conceptual understanding of the target object by integrating observations across frames.
-This high-level representation—what we refer to as an \textbf{object-level concept}—allows humans to robustly recognize the same object even under significant appearance variations.
-Take the left part of Figure~\ref{teaser} as an example: although the target (Harry Potter) remains visually consistent with his red and gold uniform, SAM 2 frequently loses track of him when the scene changes or other characters with similar appearances are introduced.
+This high-level representation, which we refer to as an \textbf{object-level concept}, allows humans to robustly recognize the same object even under significant appearance or scene variations.
+Take Figure~\ref{teaser}(a) as an example: although the target (Harry Potter) remains visually consistent with his red and gold uniform, previous VOS model like SAM 2~\citep{ravi2025sam} frequently loses track of him when the scene changes or other characters with similar appearances are introduced.
 However, if the model were capable of concept-level reasoning, for example by recognizing that Harry is an active player rather than a spectator, such errors could be significantly reduced.